5 ways a modern CDN can deliver on the promise of headless commerce

 A delivery network built on an edge cloud network can cache dynamic content by instantly and programmatically invalidating API responses at the network edge, increasing performance and resiliency of headless commerce applications.
 Companies that use traditional ecommerce platforms are accustomed to leveraging CDNs to bolster performance and resiliency, however most legacy CDNs cannot cache API responses because they are unable to instantly invalidate outdated content.

 The APIs behind headless commerce are built on microservices, so they rely on routing direct requests to the appropriate API service.
 While load balancers are designed to accomplish this task — either from the cloud or hardware — most of these present potential problems for headless architectures.

 For example, the majority of cloud-based load balancers (like those offered by most legacy CDNs) are built on top of DNS, so they can’t limit their ability to route traffic only by IP address and or push out routing changes instantly.

 Additionally, application delivery controllers (ADCs) and many elastic load balancers can be susceptible to the thundering herd problem, which means that unexpectedly high request levels could result in availability issues or performance degradation.

-On the other hand, a modern CDN built on an edge cloud platform supports microservices by allowing companies to define content-aware routing decisions while providing instant convergence and failover.
+On the other hand, a modern CDN built on an edge cloud network supports microservices by allowing companies to define content-aware routing decisions while providing instant convergence and failover.
 Unlike DNS-based solutions, companies get immediate and granular control.
 They can also provide improved performance and cost savings over ADCs, especially during flash traffic.